 and teens in two or three doses, depending on the brand.
 Unlike the meningococcal

 conjugate vaccine, which is recommended, the MenB vaccine is given at the discretion

 of the doctor.

-HepA is also recommended for kids 2 years and older and adults
+after their first birthday).
+It's also recommended for kids 2 years and older and

-who are at high risk for the disease.
-This includes people who live in, travel to,
+adults who are at high risk for the disease.
+This includes people who live in, travel

-or adopt children from areas with high rates of hepatitis A; people with clotting
+to, or adopt children from areas with high rates of hepatitis A, people with clotting

 The MMR vaccine can be given to babies as young as 6 months old